Risk Scoring in LogMan.io Correlator¶

 Lookup¶

-To override or add to the base score of a rule, define a ruleid2riskscore
+To add a relative risk score to the base risk score of a rule, define a ruleid2riskscore

 lookup entry for the rule: